Q: How are the printers included in the Blueline Ranking chosen?

 The other new criteria added relate to: leadership in the circular economy; the use of agricultural residue paper products to reduce pressure on forests; offering Ancient Forest Friendly house sheets to clients, and; additional points for engaging governments and or supply chains.
 There are a variety of actions a printer can take in these areas.
 Canopy believes that it is important to reflect market changes and innovations in technology and science in the Blueline ranking, which is why these criteria have been added.

 Q: What are elements that define a printer doing right by the world’s forests?

-A: The elements that define leadership include: leading paper procurement policies focused on ancient and endangered forest conservation[ii]; paper supply chain shifts toward increased recycled, FSC and agricultural residue content; and engagement on forest conservation initiatives in landscapes of hope, beyond legal compliance and tri-certification.
-Canopy looks for specific, traceable commitments and actions by printers that contribute to demonstrable reductions in the impact of paper use on ancient and endangered forest biodiversity and ecosystems.
+A: The elements that define leadership include: leading paper procurement policies focused on Ancient and Endangered forest conservation[ii]; supporting ForestMapper; shifting the paper supply chain away from Ancient and Endangered forests toward increased recycled and FSC content; and engagement on forest conservation initiatives in Landscapes of Hope, beyond legal compliance and tri-certification, as well as support for the development of “next generation” solutions such as papers with agricultural residue content.
+Canopy looks for specific, traceable commitments and actions by printers that contribute to demonstrable reductions in the impact of paper use on Ancient and Endangered forest biodiversity and ecosystems.